nitad54448/win10-installer-yappari-v5-2023/README.md

 YAPPARI-5 is designed to fit multiple datasets of impedance spectra to a user-made circuit.
 You are encouraged to contribute to this help file, you can send it to me or fork it on Github.
 As much I like programming, writing documentation is boring.
 A short tutorial is included in the help pdf file which is installed with the exe file.

 # Panels #
-The program has a graphic panel window with 5 options, a parameter list and several commands grouped in the right side of the window.
+The program has a graphic panel window with 6 options, a parameter list and several commands grouped in the right side of the window.

 ## Zr, -Zi ##
 This panel shows a Nyquist plot, which is a standard way to visualize impedance data.
 The scale on the graph will adjust automatically based on the data.
 However, if you want to manually set a specific range, you can disable the Auto-axis feature by clicking on the graph

+## 3D plot ##
+This panel will plot 3D plots, as selected by the user.
+This is useful for many datasets, more than 20 I guess, it will allow the user to see tendencies or check systematic errors in the fits.

 ## Zr, Zi ##
 These panels will show the dependency of impedances (real, imaginary or modulus) as a function of frequency and the differences between the calculated and experimental values (if any).